fastfetch-cli/fastfetch/README.md

 # fastfetch

 fastfetch is a [neofetch](https://github.com/dylanaraps/neofetch) like tool for fetching system information and displaying them in a pretty way.
 It is written in c to achieve much better performance, in return only linux is supported.
+Additional it uses mechanismen like multithreading and caching to finish as fast as possible.

 The output on my personal machine with default configurations looks like this:
 ![example output](screenshots/example.png)